ChrisJAdamek/cryptoTools/HELPME.md

 ### 2. Configure MetaMask for the Polygon Network
 1. navigate to chainlist.wtf,
-2. CONNECT your account (top left) and sign message giving view access,
+2. CONNECT your account (top right) and sign message giving view access,
-3. search for Polygon and click on the button to add it
+3. scroll to find `Polygon Mainnet` (search may not work on mobile) - and click on the button to add it

 ### 3. CONNECT to OpenSea
 1. navigate to https://opensea.io/account